Bowling Green Spinal Cord Injury Attorneys

-The Bowling Green attorneys at Morgan & Morgan have experience handling spinal cord injury lawsuits arising out of many different types of accidents, including:
+The Bowling Green attorneys at Morgan & Morgan have experience handling spinal cord injury lawsuits arising out of many types of accidents, including:

-- Car accidents;
+- Car accidents

-- Swimming Pool Accidents;
+- Swimming pool accidents

-- Workplace and Construction Accidents;
+- Workplace and construction accidents

-- Commercial Trucking Accidents;
+- Commercial trucking accidents

-- Altercations and Acts of Violence;
+- Altercations and acts of violence

-- Boating Accidents;
+- Boating accidents

-- Sports Injuries;
+- Sports injuries

-- Elevator and Escalator Injuries;
+- Elevator and escalator injuries

-- Motorcycle Accidents; and
+- Motorcycle accidents

-- Incidents of Chiropractic and Other Types of Medical Malpractice.
+- Incidents of chiropractic and other types of medical malpractice

-In the case of a severe spinal cord injury, an attorney may prepare a life care plan to determine the costs of providing quality medical care and household services over the course of the victim’s lifetime.
+In the case of a severe spinal cord injury, an attorney may prepare a life care plan to determine the costs of providing quality medical support and household services over the course of the victim’s lifetime.

 Spinal Cord Injuries at Work

-Employees who suffered a back or spinal cord injury at work may qualify for worker’s compensation benefits, which provide wage replacement and medical benefits to employees who are injured in the course of employment.
+Employees who suffered a back or spinal cord injury at work may qualify for workers' compensation benefits, which provide wage replacement and medical benefits to employees who are injured in the course of employment.

-It is against the law for an employer to terminate or threaten to terminate an employee who has filed an accident report or a claim for worker’s compensation.
+It is against the law for an employer to terminate or threaten to terminate an employee who has filed an accident report or a claim for workers' compensation.
 For workplace spinal cord injuries, it is important that the victim retain a lawyer immediately following the accident.
-Worker’s compensation forms can be confusing and any errors on these forms may result in a denied claim or otherwise limit the amount of benefits the worker will receive.
+Workers' compensation forms can be confusing, and any errors on these forms may result in a denied claim or otherwise limit the amount of benefits the worker will receive.

 Damages Available in Spinal Cord Injury Lawsuits

-Damages recovered through a personal injury lawsuit can help ease the financial burdens associated with a catastrophic spinal cord accident and help ensure that the victim will have a lifetime of quality medical care.
+Damages recovered through a personal injury lawsuit can help ease the financial burden associated with a catastrophic spinal cord accident and help ensure that the victim will have a lifetime of quality medical care.

 The following types of damages are typically available in a spinal cord injury lawsuit:

 Economic Damages: A spinal cord injury lawsuit can help a victim recover payment for economic damages such as past and future medical bills, lost income, and rehabilitation expenses.
-In addition, spinal cord injury lawsuits may recover damages for transportation costs, such as the cost of a driver or the cost of a new vehicle that can accommodate the condition of a spinal cord injury victim.
+In addition, spinal cord injury lawsuits may recover damages for transportation costs, such as the cost of a driver or a new vehicle that can accommodate the condition of a spinal cord injury victim.

 Punitive Damages: When a defendant’s behavior is particularly egregious, the court may award punitive damages.
-Punitive damages aim to deter others from engaging in the kind of reckless behavior that caused the victim harm.
+Such damages aim to deter others from engaging in the kind of reckless behavior that caused the victim harm.
 Furthermore, if a spinal cord injury results in death, the victim’s spouse or family may be able to file a wrongful death lawsuit seeking compensation for medical bills, loss of income, emotional grief, and other damages.

 How Can an Attorney Help?